5 Step Plan to Debt Reduction and Better Budgeting

 Develop a Debt Reduction Plan and Stick to It

 Once you’ve created a budget tailored to your needs and income, it’s time to create a debt reduction plan.
 A key component of any plan that involves paying off debt like this is to stop using your credit cards.
 You don’t have to cancel them or cut them up, but you can freeze them in a block of ice or stash them away so you’re less tempted to use them until you’ve cleared your debt.
 Diligently making credit card payments won’t do you any good if you’re still racking up purchases.
+A pay cheque planner can help you avoid this.

 To stay on top of your debt payments, create a payment calendar outlining how much you owe to whom, and when the payment is due.
 To make things even easier, you can sign up for automatic bill payments to ensure you never miss a payment.